 - Provide evidence of your motivation, experiences and qualifications as well as your understanding of teacher training and the role of a teacher.

-- As the word count is limited, make sure each sentence contributes something useful.
+- As the word count is limited for each section, make sure each sentence contributes something useful.

 - Show your personal statement to a school recruiter, careers adviser or tutor for feedback.